What Can Kids Eat in Thailand?

 Dealing with Bugs

-I like to call sunset time between 5:30 and 6:30 pm the “mosquito happy hour” because that’s when they come out in full force, ready to feast.
-Better be prepared!
+I call sunset between 5:30 and 6:30 pm “mosquito happy hour.”
+That’s when they show up in full force.

 Emergency Numbers or Health Precautions